GRAIN DE MALICE

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate GRAIN DE MALICE “Not Good Enough”.
 These are a few factors influencing its score:

-• It appears to use leather, down, exotic animal hair, and silk.
+• It appears to use leather, wool, cashmere, and alpaca.

 Based on all publicly available information we’ve reviewed, we rate GRAIN DE MALICE “Not Good Enough” overall.